 Provider offersWallet Services. for multi-blockchains in accordance with the terms and conditions of this section.

 The Wallet Services consist of the following =

 1.1 Making available of a multi-blockchain Wallet application allowing Users to perform the following actions in respect of a Wallet:

 - create a new Wallet or upload a new Wallet;

 - manage the functions of his Wallet;

 Private key storage implies that Venly safeguards the private key related to the public blockchain address of the User, safely encrypted.

-The private key is a digital asset that is to be distinguished from the crypto-asset that are the subject of a Transaction performed via the blockchain.
+The private key is a digital asset that is to be distinguished from the Crypto-asset that are the subject of a Transaction performed via the blockchain.
 Crypto-assets that are the object of Transactions are registered on the corresponding blockchain.
-The private key is a code that allows you do to transactions on the Wallet.
+The private key is a code generated by the Wallet.

 Provider will split the private key into 3 parts, each part is encrypted and stored in a different vault held by Provider in a third party hosted environment.
 On top of the regular encryption.